vlitzke/jekyll-theme-prologue/reading-list.md

 ### Currently reading:
 - Backman, Fredrik: *Anxious People*
+- Bradley, Alan: *The Sweetness at the Bottom of the Pie*
 - Márquez, Gabriel García: *One Hundred Years of Solitude*
 - Ritchie, Stuart: *Science Fictions*
-- Saini, Angela: *Superior: The Return of Race Science*

 ### To-read list:
 - Brett, Peter V: *The Painted Man (Demon Cycle Series)*
 - Haig, Matt: *Notes on a Nervous Planet* (Meike)
 - Leckie Ann: *Ancillary Justice*
+- Jemison, N.K.: *The Fifth Season*
 - Safina, Carl: *Becoming Wild*
 - Spark, Muriel: *The Prime of Miss Jean Brodie*
 - Weiner, Jonathan: *The Beak of the Finch: A Story of Evolution in Our Time*